COMSOC-Community/comsoc-website/docs/index.md

 <span class="interdisciplinary-header lettrine">Information<br>Encoding</span>
 Mechanisms for collective decision making, such as voting rules or protocols for the fair allocation of resources, may face serious challenges when dealing with large numbers of alternatives.
-Those number can get large when alternatives have a combinatorial structure, meaning that the overall decision to be taken really is made up of several smaller decisions.
+Those numbers can get large when alternatives have a combinatorial structure, meaning that the overall decision to be taken really is made up of several smaller decisions.
 COMSOC makes the need for the compact representation of preferences explicit:
 How should we represent the preferences of individuals over a complex space of alternatives?